West Bačka District

-Administrative history
+History

 In the 9th century, the area was ruled by the Bulgarian-Slavic duke Salan.
 From 11th to 16th century, during the administration of the medieval Kingdom of Hungary, the area was divided between the Bodrogiensis County, Bacsensis County, and Csongradiensis County.
-In 1526-1527, the area was ruled by the independent Serb ruler, emperor Jovan Nenad, while during Ottoman administration (16th-17th century), it was part of the Sanjak of Segedin.
+In 1526–1527, the area was ruled by the independent Serb ruler, emperor Jovan Nenad, while during Ottoman administration (16th-17th century), it was part of the Sanjak of Segedin.

 During Habsburg administration (18th century), the area was divided between the Batsch County, Bodrog County and the Military Frontier.
 The two counties were joined into single Batsch-Bodrog County in the 18th century.
 Since the abolishment of the Theiß-Marosch section of the Military Frontier in 1751, part of that territory was also included into Batsch-Bodrog County.
 In the 1850s, the area was mostly part of the Sombor District, with some parts in the Novi Sad District.
 After 1860, the area was again included into Batsch-Bodrog County.

-During the royal Serb-Croat-Slovene (Yugoslav) administration (1918-1941), the area was part of the Novi Sad County (1918-1922), Bačka Oblast (1922-1929), and Danube Banovina (1929-1941).
+During the royal Serb-Croat-Slovene (Yugoslav) administration (1918–1941), the area was part of the Novi Sad County (1918–1922), Bačka Oblast (1922–1929), and Danube Banovina (1929–1941).

-During the Hungarian-German Axis occupation (1941-1944), the area was included into Bács-Bodrog County.
-Since 1944, the area was part of autonomous Yugoslav Vojvodina (which was part of new socialist Yugoslav Serbia since 1945).
-The present-day districts of Serbia (including West Bačka District) were defined by the Government of Serbia's Enactment of 29 January 1992.
+During the Hungarian-German Axis occupation (1941–1944), the area was included into Bács-Bodrog County.
+Since 1944, the area was part of autonomous Yugoslav Vojvodina (which was part of newly established Socialist Republic of Serbia since 1945).
+The present-day administrative districts of Serbia (including West Bačka District) were established in 1992 by the decree of the Government of Serbia.